 Mechanical and manual traction can have similar results, but both offer different benefits based on the individual.
 Mechanical traction is a hands-free technique for decompression that allows chiropractors to focus on the patient’s needs when working on complex cases.
 This method is more applicable for severe cases, where the traction could last for 20-30 minutes.

 Mechanical traction is helpful when teaching healthy posturing.
-Manual traction benefits come from the control that a chiropractor has over the technique.
-With the manual pulling, the chiropractor can increase or decrease the countering force.
-A hands-on approach enables chiropractors to feel the spinal adjustments, and understand the effects of the traction.
+Manual traction benefits come from a chiropractor’s control over the technique.
+With manual pulling, the chiropractor can increase or decrease the countering force.
+A hands-on approach enables chiropractors to feel the spinal adjustments and understand the effects of the traction.

 Resistance Training For Everyone

 Even if not an athlete, resistance training is important for functional fitness.
 Functional strength training attempts to emulate the physiological demands of real day-to-day activities.
 Traditional strength training focuses on specific muscle groups during the exercise, while functional training focuses on whole muscle groups to train the body for daily responsibilities.

 Individuals might believe they are too old for resistance training.
 But research shows the benefits of improving an individual’s functional fitness level, specifically for older adults.
 Functional training resistance exercises and bodyweight movements can help the body become stronger, more flexible, more agile, and better equipped to handle day-to-day responsibilities.
 Plus, it can help with injury prevention.

 Afzal, Rabia, et al. “Comparison between Manual Traction, Manual Opening technique and Combination in Patients with cervical radiculopathy: Randomized Control Trial.”
 JPMA.
 The Journal of the Pakistan Medical Association vol. 69,9 (2019): 1237-1241.